harshita8991/KEYWORDS/README.md

 Computer architecture is the arrangement of the components that comprise a computer system and the engine at the core of the processes that drive its functioning.

 ---
+**42.Flutter**

+Flutter is an open source framework developed and supported by Google.
+Frontend and full-stack developers use Flutter to build an application's user interface (UI) for multiple platforms with a single codebase.

+---
+**43. Cryptocurrency-**

+A cryptocurrency, crypto-currency, or crypto is a digital currency designed to work as a medium of exchange through a computer network that is not reliant on any central authority, such as a government or bank, to uphold or maintain it.

+---
+**44.Virtual currency-**

+Virtual currencies are digital representations of value that can exist only electronically.

+---
+**45.RAFT-**

+Raft is a consensus algorithm designed as an alternative to the Paxos family of algorithms.

+---